Immigrant families struggle to access child tax credit payments

 “Every year there are many undocumented immigrants who apply for these IDs,” Blank said.
 “Many people feel more confident doing that with this new administration.”

-The CTC program can be accessed only by filing a tax return, meaning many have applied for a ITIN for the first time, Blank said.
+The CTC program can be accessed only by filing a tax return, meaning many have applied for an ITIN for the first time, Blank said.

-Part of the American Recovery Act passed in March, the expanded CTC offers monthly payments of $300 for each child 5 and under, $250 for each child between 6 to 17.
+Part of the American Recovery Act passed in March, the expanded CTC offers monthly payments of $300 for each child 5 and under, and $250 for each child ages 6 to 17.

 The program split the credit into two phases: six monthly payments starting in July, followed by the remainder delivered in a bulk sum as part of an individual’s 2022 tax refund.